Postgraduate Diploma inConsumer Law & Practice(PGDCLP)

 These are some commonly asked questions about this programme.
 For general questions about the NLSIU Distance Progamme, please visit the General FAQs page.

-P.G.Diplomas: Post Graduate Diploma is 1 year course.
-Every candidate admitted to the course shall pay the prescribed fees at the time of admission.
-If a candidate is required to continue the course beyond one academic year because of his/her non-fulfilment of the prescribed requirements for the award of the degree, he/she will be permitted to continue for the subsequent two academic years by paying a continuation fee as prescribed for each year (prevailing fee Rs.2,500/-).
+Students are required to pay the prescribed fee at the time of admission.
+If a student has to continue the programme beyond one academic year because of non-fulfilment of the prescribed requirements for the award of the diploma, they will be permitted to continue for the subsequent two academic years by paying a continuation fee as prescribed for each year.

 What if the candidate does not complete the course in 3 years?